commandlayer/protocol-commons/POLICY.md

-# POLICY — Protocol-Commons
+# Schemas Policy — Protocol Commons
-CommandLayer Core Standards · Semantic Layer

-This document defines **publication rules** for Common verbs and schemas.
-`SPEC.md` remains the primary normative authority.
+This document governs the creation, evolution, and stability of all canonical schemas within the Protocol Commons layer of CommandLayer.

+Machine interoperability depends on **predictable**, **verifiable**, and **non-breaking** behavior.
+These rules ensure that autonomous agents integrating Protocol Commons never lose trust in the core semantics.

 ---